 Day 4: Computer Work

-Go to an internet cafe with the disc that holds your resume.
-Open the resume and add the new phone number to the top.
+Go to an internet cafe with the memory stick that holds your resume.
+Open your resume and add the new phone number of your cell phone to the top.
 Then print twenty copies.
-Cheaper shops charge only 5 Baht per copy (100 Baht equals about $2.50).
+Cheaper shops charge only 5 Baht per copy (100 Baht equals about $3).

-Store resumes in a thick folder to keep them clean and unwrinkled.
+Store your printed resumes in a thick folder to keep them clean and unwrinkled.

-Next, head to www.ajarn.com.
-This is the main internet site for teaching jobs in Thailand.
-Scan the job listings and copy any that sound promising.
+Next, head to the Ajarn.com website.
+This is the primary internet website for teaching jobs in Thailand.
+Scan the job listings and copy or print out any that sound promising.
 Email a cover letter

 and resume to each job.
 It is better to paste the resume into the body of the email rather than attach it as a file.
 Many people will not open attachments.
 In the cover letter, tell the school that you are currently in Bangkok and are

 interested in a position immediately.
-Ask them to look at your resume and ask for an interview.
-End the letter with your phone number and email address.
+Ask them to look at your resume.
+Ask for an interview.
+End the cover letter with your phone number and email address.

-This site is not specific to Thailand but there are often Thai jobs listed.
-Scan the entire list and email promising Thai jobs, even if the listing is old.
-Always state that you are now in Thailand.
-Always ask for an interview (politely)
+The eslcafe.com site is not a job website specific to Thailand but there are often Thai jobs listed and a useful forum discussing teachers' experience with employers and other expat issues.
+Scan the entire list and email promising Thai jobs, even if the listing seems old.
+Always communicate online that you are currently in Thailand.
+Always ask for an interview (politely),

-and always include contact information at the end of the letter (even though it is also on the resume).
+and always include contact information at the end of your cover letter (even though it is also on the resume).